 A Check is a piece of code which examines a particular condition that is injected into existing methods.
 If that condition is triggered (i.e. determined to be true), you can configure various ways for the application to respond.

-PreEmptive Protection - DashO can instrument applications with the following Checks:
+PreEmptive Protection - DashO can inject the following Checks into applications:

 - Debug - Is the application being debugged or is enabled to allow debugging?